Franchise Marketing Playbook

 Franchise marketing starts at the top.
 As a franchisor, it’s up to you to set the tone for your corporate brand and help franchisees find ways to translate that tone for local marketing campaigns.

 Often, the franchisor controls certain aspects of marketing for all franchisees, and sometimes this can lead to a contentious relationship between the corporate office and local owners.
-But there are good reasons for splitting marketing responsibilities this way.
+There are good reasons for splitting marketing responsibilities this way, however.
 We’ll dive into those reasons more in the sections below.

 Local Listings Management